FlutterFlow/flutterflow-documentation/docs/understanding-the-flutterflow-ui/projects/how-to-run-test-projects.md

 :::

 ## Local Run
 You can test your app on an emulator or physical mobile device with Local Run feature, which is available in the FlutterFlow Desktop App.
-Local Run automatically tracks changes in your FlutterFlow project, downloads the code locally, and gives you the option to use Flutter's Hot Reload or Hot Restart to see your changes instantly on a device.
+Local Run downloads the code locally and gives you the option to use Flutter's Hot Reload or Hot Restart to see your changes instantly on a device.

 [How to Setup Local Run](https://docs.flutterflow.io)